thebigpotatoe/node-red-contrib-face-recognition/README.md

 - __Face Name__: The name of the face trying to be recognised.
 This is option is only shown when the recognise option is selected.
 (Defaults to "known")

-- __Add Image__: Use this button to add an image to create a descriptor from.
-This descriptor will then be used in the compute node to predict against an input.
+- __Add Image__: Use this button to add an image to create a descriptors from.
+These descriptors will then be used in the compute node to predict against an input.
 This is option is only shown when the recognise option is selected.

 #### Adding a face descriptor

-In order to use the facial recognition option, a facial descriptor must be calculated first to allow a comparison between it and any input image.
-To do this, `enable recognition`, then click `Add Image`.
-Once an image has been selected it will be computed either on the next deploy if your node is new, or immediately if your node already exists.
+In order to use the facial recognition option, facial descriptors must be calculated first to allow a comparison between them and any input image.
+To do this, check `enable recognition`, then click `Add Images`.
+Once selected all images will be computed either on the next deploy if your node is new, or immediately if your node already exists.

+Currently the node will compute the face descriptor in the main node-red thread.
+Due to this, the deploy action will be blocking until finished.
+This was by design so that the descriptors would be computed before using the compute node they are associated with.
+This may take some time if not using `tensorflow for nodejs`, so please be patient on deploys for large sets of images.

-This descriptor is then saved to disk allowing it to survive restarts of Node-Red.
-This saved file will then be loaded on startup of Node-Red.
+These descriptors are then saved to disk allowing it to survive restarts of Node-Red.
+A saved file will then be loaded on startup of Node-Red.
 Saving the descriptor is also safer than saving an image if your Node-Red instance is online as no data about the original image is stored.

 #### Using the Child_Process